 Additions to the new environment include expansive berms, the largest of which is four acres; tiered and open landscapes covered with native and African grasses, scrub trees and shrubs; rock outcroppings and bluffs replicating natural formations; and naturalistic creek beds and mud banks.
 The Plain will feature nearly 700 trees including 26 species of Acacia, 7,000 shrubs such as Cape Honeysuckle and Burgandy Fringe Flower, and more than 21,000 short and tall grasses, Giant Reed and Red Fountain grasses included.
 A number of bamboos including Arrowleaf and Henon Timber also will cover the acreage.
 In total, more than 150 species of vegetation will be represented… In addition to landscape enhancements, a new behind-the-scenes 3,600 square-foot giraffe barn is being constructed and connected to a 10,000 square-foot habitat designed for additional animal care.
 The park is also constructing an off-view 6,000 square-foot hoofstock habitat.”

-The engineer for the project was listed as Mark Rose, vice president of design engineering at Busch Gardens; architect was Peckham, Guyton, Albers and Viets, Inc.; landscape architect was Foster, Conant and Associates.
+The engineer for the project was listed as Mark Rose, vice president of design engineering at Busch Gardens; architect Peckham, Guyton, Albers and Viets, Inc.; landscape architect Foster, Conant and Associates.

 A park blog post in March 2012 detailed the recent birth of three giraffes.
 A female giraffe named Tinsel was born the week prior to Christmas 2011.
-A second recent birth was female Cofi, which is Swahili for “born on Friday.”
-A third male calf was born to mother Celina, and facebook users chose Madoa as his name, meaning “spots” in Swahili.
+The second birth was female Cofi, which is Swahili for “born on Friday.”
+A third male calf was born to mother Celina, and Facebook users chose Madoa as his name, meaning “spots” in Swahili.
 The other choices were Kuvuka and Kubwa.

-A 140 lb baby female white rhinoceros was born in the early morning hours on Tuesday, October 23 2012 on the 26-acre white rhino habitat on the Serengeti Plain to mother Kisiri and father Tambo.
-It was the second calf born to Kisiri, and seventh to Tambo.
-Kisiri, Tambo and another female white rhino were airlifted from Kruger National Park in South Africa in 2001 through the efforts of the International Rhino Foundation (IRF), a non-profit organization dedicated to the protection of rhinos.
+A 140-pound baby female white rhinoceros was born in the early morning hours on Tuesday, October 23, 2012, on the 26-acre white rhino habitat on the Serengeti Plain to mother Kisiri and father Tambo.
+It was the second calf born to Kisiri, and the seventh to Tambo.
+Kisiri, Tambo, and another female white rhino were airlifted from Kruger National Park in South Africa in 2001 through the efforts of the International Rhino Foundation (IRF), a non-profit organization dedicated to the protection of rhinos.

-The rhino and mother joined others on the Serengeti Plain on November 1, 2012.
-A facebook poll was used to allow fans to choose the new rhino’s name from these four options:
+The rhino and its mother joined others on the Serengeti Plain on November 1, 2012.
+A Facebook poll was used to allow fans to choose the new rhino’s name from these four options: